Sonali1554/Blood_Cancer_Detection/Cancer_Detection/README.md

-# Project_Exhibition_1
+# Computer Vision Project
-Project exhibition and Introduction to Health informatics ML Models.
+ ML Models.

 Please ensure that the pre-requisite modules are installed.